thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 * Once a snapshot has been downloaded from Cumulocity to the device, __the plugin publishes a notification message on the local thin-edge MQTT bus__.
-  The device software has to subscribe to these messages if any action is required, say to check the content of file, to preprocess it or to restart a daemon.
+  The device software has to subscribe to these messages if any action is required, say to check the content of file, to pre-process it or to restart a daemon.
 * The configuration plugin also manage configuration files for child-devices connected to the main thin-edge device.
   From the cloud point of view, these child-devices are configured exactly using the same user interface, with the ability to focus on a device, to upload the current configuration files,